-I used to wish for 8 hours of sleep at night, hoping my baby would sleep longer so I could focus at work, have the energy to exercise and still have time to enjoy evenings with my husband.
-I’m a sleep consultant who works with exhausted parents who've tried everything to get their baby to sleep.
+I know what it feels like to be sleep deprived mom...
+I’ve been there I used to wish for 8 hours of sleep at night, hoping my baby would sleep longer so I could focus at work, have the energy to exercise and still have time to enjoy evenings with my husband.
+Now I’m a sleep consultant who works with exhausted parents who've tried everything to get their baby to sleep.
 I show them how to do it, in a way that works with their parenting style, so their whole family sleeps through the night.

 The next day, after my meeting at work, I called a friend with a daughter the same age as mine.
-He’d told me before that she slept all night and I wanted to know how he’d done it.
 I told him everything.
 I told him that I was worried I was going to get fired because I was so tired.
 I was terrified that I would screw something up or worse, I’d get a bad performance report and hurt my chances for a promotion.
-He said that his daughter hadn’t always been a great sleeper, then he told me that he knew someone who could help me.
-Someone who would work with me to determine the right schedule for naps and bedtime, who would teach me the skills I needed to teach my daughter healthy sleep habits.
+He said that his daughter hadn’t always been a great sleeper, then he told me that he knew someone who could help me; someone who would work with me to determine the right schedule for naps and bedtime, who would teach me the skills I needed to teach my daughter how to fall asleep independently.
 I couldn’t wait to get started.

-Today, I get to work with wonderful families that value the importance of sleep, both for themselves and their children but want the personalized assistance, through phone calls, emails and texts, that I provide.
-I love my work as a sleep consultant and I’m able to experience the same joy my clients feel when they tell me “The baby slept through the night.”
+Today, I get to work with wonderful families who value the importance of sleep, both for themselves and their children but want the personalized assistance to show them exactly what to do.
+I love my work as a sleep consultant and I’m able to experience the same joy my clients feel when they tell me “the baby slept through the night.”
 It’s magical and so fulfilling that I get to help make happy families and change their world for the better.